 Meta Data Engineer Mock Interview

 Meta runs the most SQL-intensive data engineer interview of any major tech company.
 That's not an opinion.
 It's a pattern you can verify across thousands of interview reports.
 Their phone screen is pure SQL.
 Their onsite has a dedicated SQL deep dive round with multi-step problems where each query builds on the last.
-If you're comfortable with basic SELECT statements but haven't drilled window functions, self-joins, and chained CTEs until they feel automatic, Meta's interview will expose that gap in the first 10 minutes.
+If you're comfortable with basic SELECT statements but haven't drilled window functions and multi-step CTEs to the point of automaticity, Meta's phone screen is where your preparation gap becomes visible.

 Why Meta's DE Interview Demands SQL Mastery